xtendui/xtendui/src/gatsby/markdown/components/button/option-css.md

 ## Size

 Classes for assigning size (e.g.: padding or font size).
+Add or remove selectors at your discretion

 Sizes uses `em` padding that depends on font size.